openvinotoolkit/model_server/docs/home.md

 ## Model Serving

-A model server hosts models and makes them accessible to software components over standart network protocols.
-Functionally it works similarly to a web server: user sends a request and receives a response.

-Model server offers many advantages:
+The model server hosts models and makes them accessible to software components over standart network protocols: a client sends a request to the model server, which performs model inference and sends a response back to the client.
+The model server offers many advantages for efficient model deployment:

 - Remote inference enables using lightweight clients with only the necessary functions to perform API calls to edge or cloud deployments.
-- Applications are independent from the model framework, hardware device and infrastructure.
+- Applications are independent of the model framework, hardware device, and infrastructure.
 - Any programming language that supports REST or gRPC calls can be used to integrate with an application.
 - Model topology and weights are not exposed directly to client applications, making it easier to control access to the model.
 - Ideal architecture for microservices-based applications and deployments in cloud environments – including Kubernetes and OpenShift clusters.